-Mental fatigue is described as a condition resulting from the prolonged activity of the brain, overdriving it and leaving a foggy impact.
+Mental fatigue or mental exhaustion is a condition resulting from the prolonged activity of the brain.
+Overdriving the brain leaves a foggy impact and that adds up to the mental exhaustion.
+Persistence of high production of cortisol (stress-inducing hormone) for a long time results in mental fatigue.
 This definitely hampers productivity and the state of exhaustion overpowers you.

-When you suffer from mental fatigue or exhaustion, there are symptoms you will start facing.
+When you suffer from mental fatigue or exhaustion, you will start facing certain symptoms.
 The symptoms of mental fatigue could be emotional, behavioral as well as physical.

 - Persisting state of mental and physical exhaustion